Personal Trainer Salary

 As with any job it is a good idea to continue to expand your knowledge, and embark on career development courses which cover specialist areas.

 In terms of increasing your earning potential, you can maximise this by branching out into several different specialist areas of training.
-Such areas may include Pre and-Post natal exercise, Level 4 Low back Pain and Exercise Referral for Health Management.
+Such areas may include Pre and Post natal exercise, Level 4 Low Back Pain and Exercise Referral for Health Management.
 Some personal trainers may also offer group exercise classes in order to attract a wider range of clients.
-If you are offering classes to multiple, you may be able to increase your income by £20-£30 an hour.
+If you are offering small grup personal training to 4-10 people at a time, you may be able to increase your hourly rate significantly.

 Have a look at our infographic below to work out your earning potential as a personal trainer.